Imran Khan (film actor): 2013–2015: Setbacks

 In 2013, Khan appeared in three films, the first being Vishal Bhardwaj's Matru Ki Bijlee Ka Mandola, a political satire set in the rustic surroundings of a village in Haryana.
 Co-starring with Pankaj Kapur, Anushka Sharma and Shabana Azmi, Khan played Hukum Singh Matru, an educated community activist and Kapur's right-hand man.
 To prepare for the role, he lived in Delhi for three months and learned to speak Haryanvi from theatre group Act One.
 The film (and his performance) generated mixed reviews from critics, and its eventual box-office profit was poor.
 Reuters' Shilpa Jamkhandikar wrote, "Imran Khan goes red in the face trying to muster up a Haryanvi accent and act tough.
 You can actually see the effort in his acting and that's why it jars all the more."
 Subhash K Jha described it as a good effort, at best.
 Khan also sang for the film's soundtrack in "Chaar Dina Ki".

 Khan's next film role was alongside Akshay Kumar and Sonakshi Sinha in Milan Luthria's period romantic-drama Once Upon A Time in Mumbai Dobaara! (a sequel to 2010's Once Upon a Time in Mumbaai).
 Critical reaction to the film and Khan's portrayal of a gangster was mixed.
 While Shubhra Gupta of The Indian Express found him unconvincing, NDTV's Saibal Chatterjee wrote, "He provides evidence that he can handle a wider range of roles than he is usually allowed to play."
 Also that year, he starred opposite Kareena Kapoor in Punit Malhotra's romantic comedy Gori Tere Pyaar Mein, a critical and commercial failure.
+He also appeared in a satirical comedy YouTube video "Imran Khan Answers Questions About Being Gay & Sec 377" for AIB, to extend his support for the LGBTQ community.

 In 2015, Khan acted in Nikhil Advani's romantic drama Katti Batti, opposite Kangana Ranaut.
-The film opened to mixed reviews and was another box-office failure for him; it has been his last release to date.
+The film opened to mixed reviews and was another box-office failure for him; it has been his last release featuring him in a lead role to date.
 He later made his directorial debut with the documentary short film Mission Mars: Keep Walking India (2018).